 Residents take nucleic acid tests at a testing site in Wuhan, Central China's Hubei province, May 15, 2020.
 [Photo/Xinhua]

-The 300 asymptomatic COVID-19 cases identified in Wuhan, Hubei province in an earlier mass test carry a low amount of virus and are not infectious, the city's health commission said.
+The 300 asymptomatic COVID-19 cases identified in Wuhan, Hubei province, during a recent mass testing effort are carrying a low amount of the virus and are not infectious, the city's health commission said.

-This indicated an extremely low amount of novel coronavirus in these samples, or shows no active virus that can cause disease exists in the samples, the commission said.
+This either indicates an extremely low amount of novel coronavirus in these samples, or shows no active virus that can cause disease exists in the samples, the commission said.

 Personal items used by the asymptomatic cases, including toothbrushes, cups, masks and towels, also tested negative for the virus.